f5devcentral/f5-agility-labs-ddos/docs/class7/bados/module1.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 |awaf|'s Behavioral DoS feature is based on learning and analyzing all traffic to the web application, building baselines, and then idenitifying anamolies when server stress is detected.
 As a result, in this lab, we need to generate normal traffic allowing |awaf| to build a baseline.

-You will use the  |xj| to generate legitimate traffic and bad traffic, ens4 has [10.1.10.51-54, 10.1.10.100/24] configured and 10.1.10.100 will be the source-IP used for the good traffic script.
-The source IP will match XFF\_mixed\_Attacker\_Good\_iRule created above, and an X-Forwarded-For header will be placed in the HTTP request in the 153.172.223.0/24 IP address range.
+You will use the  |xj| to generate legitimate traffic and bad traffic, interface ens4 has [10.1.10.51-54, 10.1.10.100/24] configured.
+The address 10.1.10.100 is used to source our "good" traffic and the 10.1.51-54 addresses are the source addresses used by our attack scripts of "bad" traffic.

 In the home directory (/home/f5student/agility2020wafTools) on the |xj|, you will find the two scripts used for this lab:

-   * **baseline\_menu.sh** - is used to create baseline traffic
+   * **baseline\_menu_http.sh** - is used to create baseline traffic
-   * **AB\_SSL\_DOS.sh** - is used to launch L7 DOS attacks
+   * **AB\_DOS.sh** - is used to launch L7 DOS attacks

 1. Start baseline traffic, using |xj| Terminal application, navigate to the home directory, then type:

    .. code-block:: console

-      f5student@client01:~/agility2020wafTools$ ./baseline_menu.sh
+      f5student@client01:~/agility2020wafTools$ ./baseline_menu_http.sh

       - Select option 2 **alternate** and keep it running in the window

    ..
-TIP:: This is your valid traffic, and the number of requests will change over time.
+TIP:: This is your valid traffic and the number of requests will change over time.
 The requests also change as the script continuously alters the User-Agent header and the requested URI.
 Both values are randomly taken from files in the “source” directory in the home directory.

 2. Next, validate you are seeing the traffic, and |awaf| is actively building learning baselines.
-From a separate Terminal window type:
+From a separate Terminal window or tab:

    .. code-block:: console

       f5student@client01:~/agility2020wafTools$ ssh admin@10.1.10.245

-   Then, run the following command:
+   Then, run the following commands:

    .. code-block:: console

       admin@(ip-10-1-1-8)(cfg-sync Standalone)(Active)(/Common)(tmos)# bash
-      [admin@ip-10-1-1-8:Active:Standalone] config # admd -s vs./Common/insecureApp1_vs+/Common/insecureapp1_dosprofile.info.learning
+      [admin@ip-10-1-1-8:Active:Standalone] config # admd -s vs./Common/insecureApp1_http_vs+/Common/insecureapp1_dosprofile.info.learning

-      - /Common/insecureApp1_vs  – is the name of the virtual server
+      - /Common/insecureApp1_http_vs  – is the name of the virtual server
       - /Common/insecureapp1_dosprofile    – is the name of the DoS profile.
       **It may take several minutes for baseline numbers to be generated**